fabi1cazenave/kalahari.vim/README.md

 The 256-color palette is the same on all terminal emulators.
 The 8-color palette (a.k.a.
 “ANSI colors”) entirely depends on your terminal settings.

-All (?) terminal emulators support 256 colors nowadays but the 8-color mode is interesting to match the terminal theme.
-This is a fine choice if you prefer styling your terminal rather than every CLI application, e.g. with a theme manager such as [pywal][3].
+This is fine if you prefer styling your terminal rather than every CLI application, e.g. with a theme manager such as [pywal][3].

   [3]: https://github.com/dylanaraps/pywal

-The 8-color mode can be forced with the `g:kalahari_ansi` variable:
+All (?) terminal emulators support 256 colors nowadays but the 8-color mode can be forced with the `g:kalahari_ansi` variable:

 ```vim
 if has('termguicolors')